ejonesnospam/hass.media_player.nuvo/README.md

 # hass.media_player.nuvo
-Home Assistant - media player - Nuvo multi zone audio amplifier
+Home Assistant - media player - Nuvo multi zone audio amplifier The nuvo platform allows you to control Nuvo Multi-Zone Amplifier using a serial connection.

 - Tested and verified using Home Assistant 0.103.6
+- Initially developed/tested with older Concerto model (*** Should/could also work with any Nuvo amp, via RS-232 serial, such NV-E6D)

 media_player: